rileyhales/river-route/docs/references/io-file-schema.md

 uniform time step for all rivers with no missing values.
 There are 2 likely ways that you can get this information.

 1. Generate it directly using a hydrological model.
-2. Generate runoff depth grids and use GIS & zonal statistics to covert to catchment volumes.
+2. Generate runoff depth grids and use zonal statistics to calculate catchment scale volumes.

 !!! warning "Runoff Depths Warning"
     There is a wide variety of projections for the grid cells, different names of variables, various file formats, and